surveygraph/surveygraphr/README.md

 devtools::build()
 ```

 which populates `man/` when executed.
-Static site builders like `pkgdown` look in `man/` to produce site files, however commands like the following allow for a quick check of how `.Rd` actually render.
+Static site builders like `pkgdown` look in `man/` to produce site files, however commands like the following allow for a quick check of how `.Rd` files actually render.

 ```
 R CMD Rdconv -t html man/make_projection.Rd > make_projections.html
 ```

+For more information see the CRAN page on [writing R extensions](https://cran.r-project.org/).

 #### Vignettes